invertedv/testGo/docs/gomFile.md

 coefficients.

-      The query have a place holder "%s" in place of the fields to pull. goMortgage constructs the list of fields.
+      The query have a place holder "%s" in place of the fields to pull. goMortgage constructs the list of fields for you.

 Either learningRate or learingRateStart/learningRateEnd must be specified.
 - learningRate: \<float\><br>
 the learning rate for the model build.
+<br><br>
 - learningRateStart: \<float\><br>
 the learning rate for epoch 1.
 - learningRateEnd: \<float\><br>
 the learning rate at \<epochs\>.

-      The learning rate declines linearly from learningRateStart at epoch 1 to learningRateEnd at epoch 'epochs'.
+Using the latter, the learning rate declines from learningRateStart at epoch 1 to learningRateEnd at epoch 'epochs'.

 ***Optional***<br>
 - validateQuery: \<query\><br>
 the query to pull the validation data.
-The validation data is used only for determining early stopping.
+The validation data is used to determine early stopping.
 The validate query has the same format as the model query above.
 - earlyStopping: \<int\><br>
 If the cost function evaluated on the validation data doesn't decline for 'earlyStopping' epochs, the fit is terminated.
 - l2Reg: \<val\><br>
 the L2 regularization parameter value.
 - startFrom: \<path\><br>
 startFrom points to a directory containing a model with the same structure being fit.
 The fit will start at the parameter values in the existing file.
+- model: \<subdir\><br>
-- model: \<subdir\><br>Is the subdirectory name within \<outDir\> to place the fitted model.
+the subdirectory name within \<outDir\> to place the fitted model.
 The value defaults to "model" if the key is not specified.

 Input models are models previously created by goMortgage that are features in the model being built in the current run.
 They are specified using this syntax:
-- inputModel: \<name\>
+- inputModel: \<name\><br>
+an arbitrary, case-sensitive name to identify the model.
+- location\<name\>: \<path\><br>
-- location\<name\>: \<path\><br>Path to the directory containing the model.
+the path to the directory containing the model.
 - targets\<name\>: \<name1\>{target list 1}; \<name2\>{target list 2}<br>
-The format is the same as saveTableTargets.<br><br>
+  the 'name' value is the name of the fieldds to create in ClickHouse.
+The target list is a list of comma-separated columns of the model output to sum to create the field.
+For instances, if the model is a softmax with 5 output columns, then

+          first: 0; last2: 3,4

+      will create a field called 'first' in the output table that is the first level of the targe and another field called "last2" in the output table that is the sum of the probabilities of the target being its last 2 values.
+If the target is continuous, then only column 0 is available.

 ***Notes***<br>
 Building the model will (re)create the output directory.
 Anything in the directory